dariodip/wsbenchmarking/README.md

 #### Setup

-In order to install the WS and all his requirements you have to create a virtual environment using [venv](https://virtualenv.pypa.io/en/stable/) on Python 3.6.
+In order to install the WS and all its requirements you have to create a virtual environment using [venv](https://virtualenv.pypa.io/en/stable/) on Python 3.6.
 To install *virtualenv*, run the following:

 `[sudo] pip3 install virtualenv` on Linux/MacOS